YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TLSINIT
 ------------------

-TLSINIT, Failed to initialize YottaDB/GT.M TLS/SSL library for secure communication
+TLSINIT, Failed to initialize YottaDB TLS/SSL library for secure communication

 Run Time/MUPIP Error: This indicates that the attempt to initialize a secure context for TLS/SSL operation failed.